PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

     -  6.1 Symmetric commitment states
     -  6.2 Opening the channel
     -  6.3 Updating the balance
+    -  6.4 Re-anchoring the channel
-    -  6.4 Closing the channel unilaterally
+    -  6.5 Closing the channel unilaterally
-    -  6.5 Closing the channel co-operatively
+    -  6.6 Closing the channel co-operatively
+-  7 Dual-funded payment channels
--  7 Acknowledgements
+-  8 Acknowledgements

 ## 1. Introduction